RevealBi/Documentation/en/visualization-tutorials/ohlc-chart.md

 [Reveal Tutorials Spreadsheet](http://download.infragistics.com/reportplus/help/samples/Reveal_Visualization_Tutorials.xlsx).

 >[!NOTE]
 >Excel files as local files are not supported in this release.
-In order to follow these tutorials, make sure you upload the file to one of the supported [cloud services](data-sources.md) or add it as a [Web Resource](web-resource.md).
+In order to follow these tutorials, make sure you upload the file to one of the supported cloud services or add it as a [Web Resource](~/en/datasources/supported-data-sources/web-resource.md).

-<a name='create-ohlc-chart'></a>
+<a name='creating-ohlc-chart'></a>
 ### Creating a OHLC Chart

 |                                          |                                                                                                                          |                                                                                                                                                       |